MajidSalimi/MPI/Broadcast/Readme.md

 A program to generate n number and storing in an array and adding these no.'s in Parallel

---	TO COMPILE	mpicc fname.c
+--	TO COMPILE:	mpicc fname.c

---	TO RUN		mpirun -n pp a.out yy zz
+--	TO RUN:		mpirun -n pp a.out yy zz

---	pp (integer) No.of Processors
+--	pp (integer): No.of Processors

---	yy (integer) No.of input to generate
+--	yy (integer): No.of input to generate

---	zz (integer) Range of input data to be generated randomly
+--	zz (integer): Range of input data to be generated randomly